 After you confirm your course for fall, you’ll receive an short peer leader preference form from Kimberlee Yontz (email@example.com), which will ask basic questions about what type of peer leader you would like to be matched with.
 This survey is where you would indicate that you want to work with a specific peer leader if you have one in mind.
 Peer leaders receive a similar survey once they finish registering for fall classes.
 Please note: while we do our best to honor requests, final matches are ultimately determined by how well your course time matches with a peer leader’s schedule.

-Once tentative matches are made (based on survey results), you’ll be copied on an email from Kimberlee Yontz (email@example.com) addressed to your peer leader.
-This email will ask the peer leader to set up a meeting with you to discuss the match; it will also list your contact information, your FYE 1220 course information, and your peer leader’s contact information.
+Once tentative matches are made (based on survey results), you’ll be copied on an email from Kimberlee Yontz (firstname.lastname@example.org) addressed to your peer leader.
+This email, sent in late April, will ask the peer leader to set up a meeting with you to discuss the match; it will also list your contact information, your FYE 1220 course information, and your peer leader’s contact information.

-Once matching emails are sent out, peer leaders are required to set up a meeting with their matched faculty member before the end of spring semester.
+Once matching emails are sent out, peer leaders are required to set up a meeting with their matched faculty member before the end of summer semester.
 You should expect your tentative peer leader to set up the meeting shortly after receiving the matching email.
-Since matching emails are sent out in mid-April (close to the end of the semester), we ask that you go ahead and hold some time on your calendar now to meet with your peer leader later.
+Since matching emails are sent out in late-April (close to the end of the semester), we ask that you go ahead and hold some time on your calendar now to meet with your peer leader later.
+However, this meeting can take place over the phone or via video chat if a face-to-face meeting cannot be arranged.
 This meeting serves as a medium for you and the peer leader to discuss peer leader roles in the course.
-For more specifics about required peer leader roles along with suggestions for roles, click the Peer Leader Roles tab.
+For more specifics about required peer leader roles along with suggestions for roles, click the peer leader roles tab.

 Faculty/Peer Leader Agreement Form

 If both you and the peer leader feel good about working together in the fall after the matching meeting, the match can be finalized by completing and signing the Faculty/Peer Leader Agreement Form.
-It is the peer leader’s responsibility to print and return this form to FYE by the end of spring semester.
+It is the peer leader’s responsibility to print and return this form to FYE by the first week of fall classes.